Police Career Center

 How much do cops make?

-The average US salary for a police officer and sheriff’s patrol officer in 2016 was $62,760.11 Entry-level officers will likely make significantly less than this amount on average, but can count on a graduated pay increase based on time-in-rank promotions.
+The average US salary for police officers and sheriff’s patrol officers is $67,600.7 Entry-level officers will likely make significantly less than this amount on average, but can usually count on graduated pay increases based on time-in-rank promotions.
 Read more about police salaries on our Police Officer Salaries page.

 What kind of education do I need to start a police officer career?

 The education requirements to become a police officer vary widely among departments.
 Most police officer jobs require a minimum of a high school diploma or GED, but others require a two- or four-year degree.
 Refer to our Police Officer Education page or check the department(s) in your area to find out specific requirements.

 Is it worth it to start a career in law enforcement?